Transition from engineer to lead

 However, for many of these projects, the company may decide to start with a small team that would consist of existing employees (the ones already employed by the company).
 The size of the team may vary significantly – in some cases this small team might be enough for the entire course of the project, but in other cases the team may be later expanded with additional hires.
 Whatever the case, the initial team would be responsible for laying the foundations for things to come.

 If there is such an opening in your company – you may be given a chance to lead such a team, or maybe you can volunteer for such a role.
-Depending on the size and scope of the project, this might be a great learning opportunity, especially for the someone who is new in the leadership role.
+Depending on the size and scope of the project, this might be a great learning opportunity.
+And this is especially useful for the someone who is new in the leadership role.
 Here’s as few reasons why:

 Shadowing

 If previously described scenarios are unlikely to happen for whatever reason, your best option might be asking your manager or technical lead to involve you in things that he/she is doing.
-This is where shadowing comes into play – type of on-the-job training that allows an interested employee to follow and closely observe another employee performing the role [2].
-This basically means that (if your manager agrees, of course) you might be able to join him during various activities and you may watch him/her conduct those activities, take notes and ask questions.
+This is where shadowing comes into play.
+Shadowing is a type of on-the-job training that allows an interested employee to follow and closely observe another employee performing the role [2].
+This basically means that (if your manager agrees) you might be able to join him/her during various activities.
+This allows you to watch him/her conduct those activities, take notes and ask questions.

 Conclusion